 Why Should You Choose a JOBE Paddleboard?

 The JOBE brand, originating in the Netherlands, with roots in the USA, guarantees genuine quality and customer satisfaction.
-Their paddleboards are made using the special “drop-stitch” technology - the boards are not glued manually, but with a laser (manually glued paddleboards use up to 15 layers of glue, which creates visible bubbles and makes them less durable).
+Their paddleboards are made using the special “heat bonded” technology - the boards are not glued manually, but with a laser (manually glued paddleboards use up to 15 layers of glue, which creates visible bubbles and makes them less durable).
 Thanks to the “drop-stitch” laser gluing technology, the paddleboards are one third lighter and more durable than products from competing brands.
 They are also almost indestructible.

 With a JOBE paddleboard, you'll also get:

 - With a JOBE paddleboard, you’ll also get:

 - Pump with a pressure gauge for easy inflation

 - Practical waterproof case (for transporting your paddleboard or carrying your stuff)